code-with-amitk/Code-examples/System-Design/Scalable/facebook/News Feed/README.md

   - *A.* User creating a post.
   - *B.* Backend system generating news feed for his friends/followers.  //FEED GENERATION
   - *c.* Publishing feed to user.            //FEED PUBLISHING

-### 4B.
-Feed Generation
-- *1.* User-1 posts text,audio,video.
-System triggers new feed generator for all friends/followers of User-1.
-- *2.* Amit is friend of user-1.
-Generating feed for Amit.
-  - *2a.* Retrieve all users that Amit follows.
-  - *2b.* Retrieve latest, most popular and relevant posts for those IDs.
-  - *2c.* Rank these posts based on the relevance to Amit (in maxHeap).
-  - *2d.* Push these feed to CDN to be posted to Amit.
-  - *2e.* Fan-out feed to Amit's device.
-Once 1st 20 posts on feed are pushed, push next 20.

-## 4C.
-Feed publishing

-### Architecture
 - *1.* Mobile/App enters facebook.com in browser.
 Browser gets IP address using [DNS](/Networking/OSI-Layers/Layer5/Protocols/DNS/How_DNS_Works.md)
   - Browser can have [Cache](/System-Design/Concepts/Cache/Where_Cache_Can_Be_Placed/README.md) But assuming cache is stale.
 - *2.* [HTTPS](/Networking/OSI-Layers/Layer5/Protocols/HTTP/GET_Document.md) Packet is created by Browser `GET www.facebook.com/index.html HTTP/1.1`, sent to [Forward Proxy](/System-Design/Concepts/Proxy_Servers/README.md) server hosted by ISP/Office Server.
 ISP forward request to next router in internet.